The Fate of the Initial State Perturbations in Heavy Ion Collisions: Introduction

 Furthermore, recent theory developments known as ``magnetic scenario" \cite{Liao_ES_mono,Chernodub:2006gu} for the near-$T_c$ region show that the situation with electric and magnetic screening masses get in fact inverted in this region.
-Multiple lattice studies, e.g. ref \cite{Nakamura:2003pu} (see also Fig.16 my review \cite{Shuryak:2008eq}, where these issues are discussed in more detail) have shown that at $T<1.4T_c$ the relation between electric and magnetic screening masses get inverted, $M_M>M_E$.
+Multiple lattice studies, e.g. ref \cite{Nakamura:2003pu} have shown that at $T<1.4T_c$ the relation between electric and magnetic screening masses get inverted, $M_M>M_E$.
 As $T\rightarrow T_c$ the electric screening mass strongly decreases, partly because of heavy quark and gluon quasiparticles and partly because of their suppression by small Polyakov loop expectation value $<L>$, going to zero below $T_c$.
-As temperature decreasing toward $T_c$ the magnetic screening mass is instead increasing monotonously, to a rather large value \be M_M(T\rightarrow T_c)\approx 3T_c, M_E(T\rightarrow T_c)\rightarrow 0 \ee Such behavior of screening as well as other theoretical considerations had lead to the ``magnetic scenario" \cite{Liao_ES_mono,Chernodub:2006gu}, which basically views the near-$T_c$ region, from about $0.8T_c$ up to 1.4$T_c$ as magnetic plasma, dominated by (gluomagnetic) monopoles.
-The near-$T_c$ region, formally known as the ``M-phase" from ``mixed" of the 1st order transition, can thus still be called ``the M-phase", now from ``magnetic".
-While the QGP at $T>1.4T_c$ is in fact dominated by quarks and gluons, it has been shown in \cite{Liao_ES_mono,Ratti:2008jz} (in classical and quantum settings respectively) that in a mixture of both electric and magnetic plasmas the electric-magnetic scattering dominates transport cross sections and viscosity till very high $T$, thus providing the natural explanation for unusually small viscosity observed at RHIC and predicting its value at the LHC.
-Its main reason is the so called ``caging" phenomenon, induced by the Lorentz force.
+As temperature decreasing toward $T_c$ the magnetic screening mass is instead increasing monotonously, to a rather large value \be M_M(T\rightarrow T_c)\approx 3T_c, M_E(T\rightarrow T_c)\approx 0 \ee Such behavior of screening as well as other theoretical considerations had lead to the ``magnetic scenario" \cite{Liao_ES_mono,Chernodub:2006gu}, which basically views the near-$T_c$ region ($0.8T_c$ up to 1.4$T_c$) as magnetic-dominated plasma, dominated by (gluomagnetic) monopoles/dyons.
+(It was formally known as the ``M-phase", from ``mixed" of the 1st order transition, can now also be called M-phase from ``magnetic". ) Furthermore, even ``electric-dominated" QGP, at $T>1.4T_c$, has viscosity and diffusion strongly influenced by electric-magnetic scattering \cite{Liao_ES_mono,Ratti:2008jz}.
+These effects provide a natural explanation for unusually small viscosity observed at RHIC and also predicting its value at the LHC.